BoredHackerBlog/loggingstuff/README.md

 This will also download winlogbeat, the open source version.
 You have to configure the output on your own.

+Run the .bat file with admin command prompt or copy and paste things as you need

 I'm using Humio so config winlogbeat config I have here is specifically for it.
 In Humio, you do need to change default ingest-token parser to json (https://cloud.humio.com/sandbox/settings/ingest-tokens).

 # links from where i took commands and inspiration from